edrex/jekyll2harp/README.md

 A script to convert posts from Jekyll to Harp

+## Features

- - Moves YAML metadata into data.json
+ - Parses YAML metadata
- - Notices leading dates in file names and moves them to data.json
+ - Parses leading dates in file names
+ - Outputs files with metadata stripped
+ - Saves metadata to `_data.json`
  - Outputs to a fresh directory, never modifies existing files or folders
  - Strips out metadata keys specified with `-s`

-Note that this script doesn't preserve old URLs.
-The best approach would probably be send `301 moved permanently` for all your old URLs using `.htaccess` or similar.
+## Things to know

+ - The order of documents in `_data.json` is the order that you specify files in.
+You may have to reorder after converting.
+ - Think carefully about which metadata fields you want to strip out.
+The defaults are `layout` and `published`.
+ - This script doesn't try to preserve old URLs.
+This sort of thing is possible, but depends on how you plan to deploy (nginx, apache, s3, etc)

 ## Install